k0sproject/k0s/docs/configuration.md

 - `images.calico.kubecontrollers`
 - `images.repository`

-If `images.repository` is set and not empty, every image name will be prefixed with the value of `images.repository`
+If `images.repository` is set and not empty, every image will be pulled from `images.repository`

 Example:
 ```
 images:
   repository: "my.own.repo"
   konnectivity:
     image: calico/kube-controllers
     version: v3.16.2
+  metricsserver:
+    image: gcr.io/k8s-staging-metrics-server/metrics-server
+    version: v0.3.7
 ```

-In the runtime the image name will be calculated as `my.own.repo/calico/kube-controllers:v3.16.2`.
+In the runtime the image names will be calculated as `my.own.repo/calico/kube-controllers:v3.16.2` and `my.own.repo/k8s-staging-metrics-server/metrics-server`.

 This only affects the location where images are getting pulled, omitting an image specification here will not disable the component from being deployed.